 Orchestrating Single-Cell Analysis with Bioconductor

-Authors: Robert Amezquita [aut], Aaron Lun [aut, cre], Stephanie Hicks [aut], Raphael Gottardo [aut]
+Authors: Robert Amezquita [aut], Aaron Lun [aut], Stephanie Hicks [aut], Raphael Gottardo [aut], Alan O’Callaghan [cre]

 Copyright: Bioconductor, 2020

-This is the website for “Orchestrating Single-Cell Analysis with Bioconductor”, a book that teaches users some common workflows for the analysis of single-cell RNA-seq data (scRNA-seq).
-This book will teach you how to make use of cutting-edge Bioconductor tools to process, analyze, visualize, and explore scRNA-seq data.
-Additionally, it serves as an online companion for the manuscript “Orchestrating Single-Cell Analysis with Bioconductor”.
+This is the landing page for the “Orchestrating Single-Cell Analysis with Bioconductor” book, which teaches users some common workflows for the analysis of single-cell RNA-seq data (scRNA-seq).
+This book will show you how to make use of cutting-edge Bioconductor tools to process, analyze, visualize, and explore scRNA-seq data.
+Additionally, it serves as an online companion for the paper of the same name.

 The goal of this book is to provide a solid foundation in the usage of Bioconductor tools for single-cell RNA-seq analysis by walking through various steps of typical workflows using example datasets.
 We strive to tackle key concepts covered in the manuscript, “Orchestrating Single-Cell Analysis with Bioconductor”, with each workflow covering these in varying detail, as well as essential preliminaries that are important for following along with the workflows on your own.

 The field of bioinformatic analysis is large and filled with many potential trajectories depending on the biological system being studied and technology being deployed.
 Here, we only briefly survey some of the many tools available for the analysis of scRNA-seq, focusing on Bioconductor packages.
 It is impossible to thoroughly review the plethora of tools available through R and Bioconductor for biological analysis in one book, but we hope to provide the means for further exploration on your own.